ray-kast/empress/README.md

 The server will gracefully shut down if interrupted or signalled with `SIGTERM`.

+**NOTE:** If you install the D-Bus service below, an `empress` daemon will automagically spawn when any of the client commands below are executed.

 ## Usage

-Once you have the daemon running, you can communicate with it using one of several subcommands, e.g.:
+Once you have the daemon running (or you enable autostart below), you can communicate with it using one of several subcommands, e.g.:

 ```sh
 $ empress play-pause